Wonderful Varieties: A geometrical realization: Introduction

+In Appendix~\ref{combinatorics}, we recollect the list of spherical roots and we derive some significant combinatorial properties of the weights associated to any spherical system.

-The appendices can be read independently to the text body.
-In Appendix A, we compute the cohomology in degree $0$ and $1$ of the isotropy Lie algebra of $v_\Delta$ with coefficients in $V/\tilde{\mathfrak g}.v_\Delta$ with $\tilde{\mathfrak g}$ being the Lie algebra of $\tilde G$.
-These spaces appear in the characterizations of the tangent space and the obstruction space of the invariant infinitesimal deformations of $X_0(\mathcal S)$ mentioned before.
-These results are thus applied in Appendix B to prove that this obstruction space is trivial. \bigbreak
+Appendix~\ref{cohomologies} (with the help of Appendix~\ref{combinatorics}) can be read independently to the body text.
+Firstly, we perform computations on the cohomology spaces in degree $0$ and $1$ of the isotropy Lie algebra of a sum $v_\Delta$ of highest weight vectors of $V$ with coefficients in $V/\tilde{\mathfrak g}.v_\Delta$, $\tilde{\mathfrak g}$ being the Lie algebra of $\tilde G$.
+These spaces appear in the characterizations of the tangent space and the obstruction space already mentioned.
+These results are thus applied in the last subsection to prove that this obstruction space is trivial. \bigbreak

-\paragraph{\textit{Acknowledgments}} I am very grateful to Michel Brion for the interest he demonstrated in my work, through his help and advice.
-I thank also Dominique Luna for enlightening exchanges, Peter Littelmann for the support he provides me and Dmitry Timashev for his careful reading on a previous version of this paper.
+\paragraph{\textit{Acknowledgments}} I am very grateful to Michel Brion for the interest he demonstrated in my work, through his comments and advice.
+I thank also Dominique Luna for enlightening exchanges, Peter Littelmann for the support he provides me and Dmitry Timashev for his critical reading of a previous version of this paper.

 \bigbreak

 \paragraph{\textbf{Notation}}